-"I, The Design Engineer, acting as nominated Competent Design Engineer, declare that all information submitted in this design report is accurate to the best of my knowledge and I confirm that the design warranty for the overall design of the Eligible Installation is in line with the requirements of the TSORG.
-I declare that the heating installation design is "fit for purpose" and can deliver the required heat.
+"I, The Design Engineer, acting as nominated Competent Design Engineer, declare that all information submitted in this design report is accurate to the best of my knowledge and I warrant the design and all aspects of the Design of the Eligible Installation which includes the renewable heat, all heat meters, distribution and heat emitting equipment and all supporting infrastructure, electrical installation for a period of five years, and I declare that the heating installation design is

+"fit for purpose" and can deliver the required heat.
 This will be validated during an on-site inspection following system commissioning.